 Do you want to be at the forefront of the digital turn in the humanities?
 The current information revolution opens up exciting perspectives for research and its applications in society.

-This Master's track equips you to look at culture, language and history through the lens of digital methods.
+This Master's track equips you to look at culture, language, history or philosophy through the lens of digital methods.

 We are witnessing many exciting new trends in information